 While students attending RSA have a real interest in the arts, they also have specific and individual academic needs.
-Each year, RSA assesses its student-base and makes adjustments to class structure to best meet those needs.
+Each year, RSA assesses students in academic disciplines and makes adjustments to class structure to meet student need.
 For example, students who are not in the same grade level but exhibit similar learning styles or academic aptitude may be placed together in a homeroom.
 Another level of mathematics may be offered if enough students show a need for it.
 In other words, students at RSA are not constrained by the traditional "grade level."
 Instead, more emphasis is placed on "learning levels" and meeting the needs of students as individuals.

 One unique draw to RSA is its Theme Days.
 Theme Days are celebrated by the entire school, K-8, along with parents and community members.
-This year students were actively engaged in culturally and historically rich learning experiences covering Ancient Civilizations.
-During the fall theme day, students participated in a variety of interactive, classroom based learning experiences within their grade levels centered around Early Man & Egypt.
-In the spring, a musical production, "Dig It" was produced and performed by RSA students.
-Following these presentation, students participate in various activities, games, arts, foods, crafts and general enrichment centered around the Greco-Roman theme.
+This year students were actively engaged in culturally and historically rich learning experiences covering Eastern Hemisphere - Africa, Asia and Early European History.
+RSA has two Theme Days during the school year.
+A Science focused Theme Day (Sustainability) in the Fall and a History focused Theme Day (Renaissance) in the Spring.
+Theme Days are celebrated by the entire school, K-8, along with parents and community members.
+Students start their day with relevant assembly presentations, then they travel to classrooms, the playground or the adjoining green belt to participate in various theme based activities, games, arts, foods, crafts and general enrichment.

-Arts
+The Arts

-In addition to RSA's academic curriculum, RSA is committed to providing students visual and performing arts education.
-Students in kindergarten through third grade receive daily music classes.
+In addition to RSA's academic curriculum, RSA is committed to providing students Visual and Performing Arts education.
+Students in Kindergarten through third grade receive daily music classes.
 RSA is the only elementary school in Shasta County to provide this daily instruction.
 Kindergarten students also benefit from weekly art instruction.
-An "Exploration Wheel" exposes 1st through 3rd graders to Visual Art, Dance and Tumbling twice weekly In grades 4th through 8th students benefit from alternating daily music/art instruction.
+An "Exploration Wheel" exposes 1st through 3rd graders to Visual Art, Dance and Tumbling twice weekly, changing focus with each month.
+In grades

+4th through 8th students benefit from alternating daily music/art instruction.
 Through "hands-on" musical instruction using the Orff instrument system and a piano lab, RSA students learn the basics of music theory, cultural dance, folklore, storytelling, and develop performance skills.
-RSA's visual art program focuses on the state strands and standards using a wide variety of media and techniques, making connections with the historical and cultural context of yearly themes.
-Students in grades 4th through 8th also participate in RSA's unique Elective Program, where students are able to select one or two arts rich classes for additional concentration.
+RSA's Visual Art Program focuses on the state strands and standards using a wide variety of media and techniques, making connections with the historical and cultural context of yearly themes.
+Students in grades 4th through 8th also participate in RSA's unique Elective Program, where students are able to select one or two art rich classes for additional concentration.
 Elective classes in tumbling, basic dance, physical education, visual art, choir, drama, guitar, violin and orchestra are available.
 These opportunities are 45-50 minutes four times weekly.